ericlong12/ProfMeet/dev-27-0.2/ReadMe.txt

 # Version: 0.2

 # who did what:
-1. Eric: Setup project files
+1. Eric: Setup project files and Homepage
-2.
+2. Frances: Office Hours Page
-3.
+3. Thao: Homepage
-4.
+4. Hari: Office Hours Page

 # Any other instruction that users need to know: